InValidFire/box/README.md

 1. user can pick a backup to restore.
 2. user can choose to delete a backup upon restoration.

-## Testing
+## Development

-To run the program in a testing environment, first install the program using pip.
+To run the program in a development environment, first install the program using pip.

 `pip install -e <repo-directory>`